Haoua01/Dashboard-West-Africa/README.md

 # Dashboard-West-Africa
-Dashboard of acces to financial services across West Africa
+Dashboard of access to financial services across West Africa

 # Financial Inclusion Mapping in Sub-Saharan Africa

 ## Overview

+My name is Haoua BEN ALI ABBO.
 I am currently pursuing a Master's degree (M2) in a dual program between **Université Paris Dauphine** and **Télécom Paris**, where I am working towards both a Master's and an engineering diploma.
 As part of my studies, I am completing a work-study program at the **Institut Louis Bachelier**, focusing on **financial inclusion** in the **Sub-Saharan African region**.

 ## Project